Inspector General’s Statement on the Department’s Major Management and Performance Challenges

 Maintaining Adequate Staffing Levels to Meet Operational Needs

 The Department takes the impact of vacancies on staff morale very seriously, and remains committed to pursuing innovative strategies to attract and retain a highly-qualified workforce and expedite recruitment.
 At the same time, the Department is actively fostering a culture that is family-friendly and conducive to self-care by helping employees juggle the demands of work and family, including aging parents, childcare, and medical emergencies.
-Some recruitment and retention strategies include:

 Holding Leadership Accountable to Department Principles